Implicit Theories and Learning Goals Questionnaire Test

 -5/21

-Learning Self-Evaluation (LS)
+Learning Self-Evaluation (LSE)

 Measures how positively or critically a student evaluates their own academic achievements and learning effectiveness.